Farooq Feroze Khan

 His career in the Air Force is subjected to distinction as he was the only air force officer whose career spanned more than 40 years of military service.
-He is also the only Air Force general to be appointed a Chairman joint chiefs to date.
+As of 2025, he is also the only Air Force officer to be appointed Chairman Joint Chiefs of Staff Committee.

 Biography

 Early life and career in the military

-Farooq Feroze Khan was born in Bombay, Bombay Province in British India Empire on 17 August 1939.
-His family belonged to a Burki tribe of Pashtun ethnicity, hailing from Jalandhar.
-His father, Feroze Khan, Sr., was a professional Field hockey player who won the Olympic gold medal for India, but later migrated and played for the Pakistan National Hockey Team for the remainder of his life.
+Farooq Feroze Khan was born in Bombay on 17 August 1939.
+His family belonged to the Burki tribe of Ormur ethnicity, hailing from Jalandhar.
+His father, Feroze Khan, Sr., was a professional field hockey player who won the Olympic gold medal for India and after the Partition of British India in 1947, played for the Pakistan National Hockey Team.

-Feroze was educated at the PAF Public School in Sargodha where he completed his Senior Cambridge, and joined the Pakistan Air Force in 1956.
-He was sent to attend the Pakistan Air Force Academy in Risalpur, but later selected as one of few cadets to attend the U.S. Air Force Academy in Colorado, United States.
-Upon completing the pilot training program from the USAF Academy, Feroze gained commission as a P/Off. in the No. 9 Squadron Griffins of the Air Force in January 1959.
+Feroze was educated at the PAF Public School Sargodha where he completed his Senior Cambridge, and joined the Pakistan Air Force in 1956.
+He was sent to attend the PAF Academy in Risalpur, but later selected as one of few cadets to attend the United States Air Force Academy in Colorado.
+Upon completing the pilot training program from the USAF Academy, Feroze commissioned as a Pilot officer in the No. 9 Squadron PAF on January 1959.

-In the United States, he was trained as a fighter pilot to fly the F-104 Starfighter on several aerial combat missions.
+In the United States, he trained as a fighter pilot on the F-104 Starfighter.
 He was known for his skills while maneuvering the aircraft in a combat mode from a subsonic to supersonic speed.
-While living in the United States, Flt-Lt.
-Feroze Khan served as an exchange officer with the United States Air Force, completing several years of aerial combat training with the American pilots.
-Upon returning in the 1960s, he was attached to the Royal Air Force as a military liaison officer, and flew British aircraft in their inventory.
+While in the United States, Flt-Lt.
+Feroze Khan served as an exchange officer with the United States Air Force, completing several years of aerial combat training with American pilots.
+Upon returning in the 1960s, he was attached to the Royal Air Force as a military liaison officer, and flew British aircraft.

-In 1965, Squadron-Leader Feroze flew on his F-104 Starfighter on various combat missions against the Indian Air Force during the various combat missions during the second war with India.
+In 1965, Squadron Leader Feroze flew on his F-104 Starfighter on various combat missions against the Indian Air Force during the Indo-Pakistani Air War of 1965.
 After the war, Sq-Ldr.
-Feroze was sent to join the No. 5 Squadron Falcons, which later formed the PAF's aerobatics team, Sherdils, where he displayed his skills while flying the F-104, alongside the F-86 Sabre flown by Flight lieutenant Cecil.
+Feroze was sent to join the No. 5 Squadron PAF, which later formed the PAF's aerobatics team, Sherdils, where he displayed his skills while flying the F-104, alongside the F-86 Sabre flown by Flight lieutenant Cecil Chaudhry.

-In 1966–67, Sq-Ldr.
-Feroze was among the first group of fighter pilots who were sent to France for their conversion from American F-104 to French Mirage-III.
+In 1966–67, Squadron Leader Feroze was among the first group of fighter pilots who were sent to France for their conversion from American F-104 Starfighters to French Dassault Mirage III's.
 After his conversion, Sqn.
 Ldr.
-Feroze was posted as an air adviser to the Eastern Air Command in East-Pakistan, providing mission support to conduct combat air patrol near the Kalaikunda Air Force Station near the Eastern front of India.
+Feroze was posted as an air adviser to the Eastern Air Command in East Pakistan, providing mission support to conduct combat air patrol near the Kalaikunda Air Force Station near the Eastern front of India.

 In 1971, Sqn.
 Ldr.
 Feroze, now flying the Mirage-III, participated in preemptive airstrikes in India, which eventually led to the third war with India.